 Notice the illustration at the beginning of this article where I have shown the "stops," also known as "locking dogs" or "buttons."
 They are located in the "front" of the lock, that is, the part of the lock that you can only see when the door is open.
 The latch and the bolt stick out of the "front."
 When you push in one of the stops, the locking lever is inserted between the legs of the outside hub and the outside hub is locked.
 When you push the other one, the locking lever is retracted and outside hub is unlocked.

-In the illustrations at right I show the locking stops in both the locked and unlocked positions.
+In the illustrations above, I show the locking stops in both the locked and unlocked positions.
 Here you can see how the hubs work together to accomplish the function of a doorknob that is locked on the outside of the house and unlocked on the inside of the house.

-The square hole in the hubs (shown at right in black) are designed to receive a device called a "spindle."
+The square hole in the hubs (shown in black) are designed to receive a device called a "spindle."
 If you think of the doorknobs as wheels, then the spindle is the axle.

 Note: in order for the lock to work properly, the spindle must be inserted correctly.